 The Law Society’s Constitution sets out the membership, election processes and meeting procedures for the Law Society’s governing bodies.
 The Law Society is governed by a Council and managed by a Board.

 The Board acts as the executive body, managing the affairs of the Law Society and exercising most of the functions and powers of the Council under delegation.
-The Board comprises the President (and President-Elect where applicable) and the four Vice-Presidents.
+The Board comprises the President (and President-Elect where applicable), four Vice-Presidents and an independent observer.
 It appoints members to the Law Society’s law reform committees.

 The Law Society is supported by its executive, under the leadership of the Executive Director.